Cat5TV/cat5tv-miners/README.md

 ## Currently Available Miners

+All you have to do is install one of these miners to support the Category5 TV Network!
+Each miner is pre-configured to mine cryptocurrency into the appropriate Category5 wallet.

 ### monero-cpu.sh

 This miner uses the system's CPU instead of the GPU, making it ideal for Raspberry Pi or other GPU poor systems.
 Requires a Debian-based distro.